SanderBuK/Kubernetes-VPA/README.md

 # Kubernetes-VPA

 ## Prerequisites

+### Setting up a Google Cloud Platform account
+If you dont have a GCP account you need to first go to https://cloud.google.com/ and create an account with the free trial.
+Then you need to create a new project.
+If you already have used the free trial you will need to set up the billing information.
+That's it you are now ready for the next step.

 ### Command-line Interfaces
 You'll need to have installed the following programs, for this to work:
 - `kubectl` ([Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/))